scriptex/AnimateMe/README.md

 # Animate Me

-Animate DOM Elements when they enter/leave the browser viewport
+Animate DOM elements when they enter/leave the browser viewport.

+This library uses a small amount on JavaScript and leaves the actual animations to the CSS.

+You have the freedom to implement your own animations, use predefined (via another library) or use the built-in fade in/out animation.

+## Dependencies

+There are no dependencies and the library is ready to be used in any environment.

+If you, however, wish to develop the library, extend it, fix it, etc, you need to install its development dependencies.

 ## Install